Cartoon Network (Spain): Background

 In 1993, Cartoon Network had a single European signal distributed via the Astra satellite, and already had five audios in different languages.
 On 4 March 1994, (although Turner initially said it would happen before the end of 1993) the sixth language of the channel was added: Spanish.
 Later, the channel was also added to Spanish cable networks.

 Launch

 In 1997, Canal Satélite Digital signed an agreement with Time Warner in which, apart from obtaining rights from the production company, it also benefited from the entry of Cartoon Network and TNT in its offer.
 The channel was broadcast in the majority of pay TV companies, in some including the Cartoon Network +1 channel, with the same programming, but one hour later.
 In addition, a magazine called Cartoon Network Magazine was published, but it did not manage the channel, since the license belonged to another owner.
 In September 1999, the channel started broadcasting an independent feed, catering to local viewer tastes.

+In March 2001, the channel started boosting its original content, by introducing Dexter presenta (Dexter Presents), a late afternoon block featuring Dexter (from Dexter's Laboratory), airing series such as The Real Adventures of Jonny Quest and Detective Conan.
+The channel had to air content whose storylines reflected reality by speaking directly to kids.

+In March 2006, Televisión de Galicia allowed the sale of the Galician dub of Crayon Shin-chan to the channel, which it hoped to air in a second audio track.

 On 1 May 2006, Cartoon Network Spain adopted the City era.
 The channel premiered Camp Lazlo in conjunction with the rebrand and announced My Gym Partner's a Monkey for September.